buffdb/buffdb/README.md

 # buffDB

-This is an early implementation of a persistence layer for gRPC written in Rust and based on SQLite.
+This is an early implementation of a persistence layer for gRPC written in Rust and based on RocksDB.
 The goal is to abstract a lot of the complexity associated with using protobufs and flattbuffers so that mobile users can go fast.